 Storytelling is an amazing tool in marketing.
-As attention spans dwindle and the amount of content skyrockets, it’s become more important than ever to know how to tell a good story.
+As attention spans dwindle and the number of content skyrockets, it’s become more important than ever to know how to tell a good story.

 That’s why we’ve compiled and distilled the information from the best articles on storytelling to create The ULTIMATE Storytelling Guide for brands!